 Therefore, you always want to optimize the URL for every article you publish to squeeze as much SEO ranking power out of the web page as you can.

-To achieve that all you have to do is follow this one tip:
+To achieve that all you have to do is follow this one example tip:

 - Put your primary keyword as an exact match phrase for the URL page name.